• Skip to content

 You might feel embarrassed or uncomfortable talking about sexuality, or using words like ‘penis’ or ‘vagina’ when talking about bodies.
 That’s OK.

 If you feel embarrassed talking about sexuality, you can prepare yourself by thinking about what will embarrass you and working on ways to deal with it.
-For example, you could read a book about sexuality with your child as a way to start a conversation and practise using words you’re uncomfortable with.
+For example, reading a book about sexuality with your child might help you start a conversation and practise using words you’re uncomfortable with.
 Or you could practise with another adult.

 It’s also OK to say to your child that sometimes you find it hard or embarrassing to talk about sex.